-WANTED: A developer to join our co-operative crack-team of injustice, inequality and poverty fighters; changing the world through building websites and web apps.
+WANTED: A front end developer to join our co-operative crack-team of injustice, inequality and poverty fighters; changing the world through building websites and web apps.

-There’s plenty of technical jargon in here, but simply put, we're looking for intelligent people who have an eagerness to learn new things, and the communication skills to be able to explain them to humans such as project managers and our clients.
+There’s plenty of technical jargon in here, but simply put, we're looking for intelligent people who have an eagerness to learn new things, and the communication skills to be able to work effectively with our and our partners.

 You should probably have some mix of these...